 This means that individuals who maintain at least 6 feet physical separation in a classroom or congregate setting will typically not be considered a close contact.

-Close contacts of a positive case are contacted by Campus Health and they are provided instructions on the need to quarantine for up to 14 days, provided self-monitoring instructions and they receive daily communications from Campus Health.
+Close contacts of a positive case are contacted by Campus Health or Orange County Health Department, and they are provided instructions on the need to quarantine for up to 14 days, provided self-monitoring instructions and they receive daily communications from Campus Health.
 Arrangements for support if needed during the quarantine period are coordinated with campus partners such as Housing, Dining and Dean of Students Office.

 - Do you have new muscle aches not related to another medical condition or another specific activity (e.g. due to physical exercise)?